brmontgomery/BMontyDev/_posts/2023-09-13-DevLog-Creating_My_Website-1-Getting_Started.md

 I put the theme in place on my checked out copy of the dev branch and committed it.
 Now it's time to customize it!

 # Editing the Home Page
+The homepages of most websites are called "Index".
+The name comes the idea that the home page of many early internet sites were in fact just indexes of their actual pages.
+While I have not personally verified this, the reasoning seems sound and the name has stuck around, so I'm choosing not to question it and move on.

+Saying that the early internet homepages *were* just indexes  implies that modern homepages are now usually more than that.
+This conjecture holds true for my website.

+The homepage is the first thing someone sees when they come to my website.
+As such, it needs to showcase my creativity, lead the user further into the site, and give a good impression of my skills as a programmer and website designer.
+It is arguably the most important thing to get right on my website.

+Seems like a good place to start!

-The first thing I did was edit the titles and welcome messages to match my site's name and welcome users to my site.
+The first thing I did to the homepage was edit the titles and welcome messages to match my site's name and welcome users to my site.

 ![Welcome Message.](\assets\images\1_Welcome_Message.jpg)